hmziqrs/ruxlog-backend/docs/WATCHTOWER_SETUP.md

    - `docker ps` (new image tag on `backend`)
    - `docker logs ruxlog_backend` or your app health endpoint (`/healthz`).

-## Step 5 — Release and let Watchtower roll

-There’s nothing else to configure: as you tag releases (`vX.Y.Z`), the CI builds and pushes your image to GHCR, and within up to 5 minutes Watchtower will pull the new tag and restart the backend.
+There’s nothing else to configure beyond tagging releases (`vX.Y.Z`).
+The CI builds and pushes your image to GHCR, and within up to 5 minutes Watchtower will pull the new tag and restart the backend.

 ## Security best practices

 - Prefer HTTPS via Traefik with a proper domain and certificate for your app traffic.
 - Use pinned tags (e.g., `v1.2.3`) for predictable rollouts; avoid floating tags in production unless you understand the trade-offs.
-- Limit your PAT scopes for `docker login ghcr.io` to `read:packages` on the VPS.

 ## Troubleshooting